Honorary Fellows

 Honorary Fellows are elected to the Academy at the Annual General Meeting in December each year and may use the FMedSci post-nominal.
 They are not eligible to participate in the Fellowship elections or to vote on Academy business.

-The Committee will propose to Council individuals who meet one or more of the following criteria:
+Candidates for Honorary Fellowship must meet one or more of the following criteria:

 i.
 Have made a significant contribution to science, outside the conventional scope of biomedical and health research, e.g. in engineering, physical sciences, social sciences and beyond.